Vodafone Broadband review 2023

 Vodafone Broadband Value for Money

-Value for Money Score: 3.4 out of 5 |
+Value for Money Score: 3.4 out of 5

 Moving to a Pro II package does raise the monthly price, but you’ll get some useful extras in exchange.

-The quicker FTTP services are more expensive, with prices starting from under £25 for 100Mb FTTP.
+The quicker FTTP services are more expensive, with prices starting from around £25 for 100Mb FTTP.
 The most expensive option is the 910Mb Vodafone Full Fibre, but even this compares well to other offerings from competing networks.

 Inclusive calls aren’t part of most Vodafone deals.
 Line rental, when applicable, is part of the monthly price.
 If required, you can add evening and weekend calls, anytime calls, or an international package.